paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/analysis/ISO_19011_Management_Systems_Audit_Checklist.md

 Based on typical professional audit programmes using ISO 19011, a well-structured independent audit of this complexity would be expected to fall in the 80–95/100 band.

 **Evidence Supporting Higher Conformance:**
-- Comprehensive, structured evidence base (FOI releases, TGA plans/reports, parliamentary material, peer-reviewed literature)
+- Comprehensive, structured primary evidence base (FOI releases, OAIC directed searches, TGA plans/reports, parliamentary material, peer-reviewed literature)
 - Clear criteria, scope, and risk-based approach aligned with ISO 19011 principles
 - Full transparency of methods and version control via GitHub + Zenodo
 - Systematic documentation of audit trail from evidence to finding
 - Four-year sustained investigation demonstrating due professional care
 - OAIC independent validation of FOI concerns
+- The explicit acknowledgment and management of scope limitations (e.g., no on-site access).

 **Evidence Limiting Maximum Confidence:**
 - No on-site access, interviews, or internal system walkthroughs (scope limitation)
 - Single-auditor programme (no internal peer-review team)
 - Reliance on FOI processes subject to TGA's record-keeping practices
 - Citizen-led audit without formal accreditation

-### Posterior Confidence (Bayesian Framework)

-Treating the score as a parameter updated by evidence:

-**Point Estimate:** 92/100

-**95% Credible Interval:** 88–96
-(Reflecting plausible variation if another experienced ISO 19011 auditor replicated the assessment with the same evidence)

-**Approximate Probabilities:**
-- P(score ≥ 90) ≈ 0.97
-- P(score ≥ 85) > 0.99
-- P(score < 80) < 0.01

-These probabilities reflect moderate-to-high inter-rater agreement observed in audit-style rating tasks and the strength of the documentation underlying this audit.
+Professional Assessment of Audit Conformance:
+Based on a comprehensive review against ISO 19011:2018 principles, this audit demonstrates high conformance with professional audit standards.
+On a scale where 100 represents ideal conformance under full institutional access, this citizen-led documentary audit is assessed at 92/100.

 ### Interpretation